 2. How to See the Grand Traverse Lighthouse

-Traverse City sits at the base of two peninsulas: Leelanau and Old Mission.
-At the very tip of Leelanau Peninsula, in Leelanau State Park, is Grand Traverse Lighthouse.
+Traverse City sits at the base of two peninsulas, the Leelanau Peninsula and Old Mission Peninsual.
+At the very tip of Leelanau, in Leelanau State Park, is Grand Traverse Lighthouse.
 Built in 1852, Grand Traverse Lighthouse is listed in the National Register of Historic Places.
 Visitors may take a self-guided tour through the living quarters of the lighthouse, which looks much the same as it did a century ago when it was occupied by its keeper and his family.
 On the upper level of the lighthouse is a short but steep ladder which leads to the top and to spectacular views of Lake Michigan and Grand Traverse Bay.

 3. Take the family to Cherry Republic